VictorRodasISAK/Unit-1/Projects/Project_01_Crypto_Wallet/Project_01_Process.md

 3. Input validation (To see if the value entered is correct using 'While' loop)
 4. Dictionaries (To give the parameters of the information that I want to get)
 5. Web scraping (To get information from a website)
-6. Reporting (To creat a CSV into a PDF)
+6. Reporting (To create a CSV into a PDF)
 7. Encryption (To Log-In with a username and password)

 ## Development
 ### Words file
 In this part of the code I have every phrase that I am using on the python code.
 I took this from a csv file named `Project_01_Words1.csv"`
 I open this file as a 'read' mode.
 In addition, I use `words = words_file.readlines()` to read each line of the code.
-So everytime that you see a 'words[x + 1]' where 'x' is the number of the 'phrase' that I want to show.
+So everytime that you see a 'words[x]' where 'x' is the number of the 'phrase' that I want to show.
 ```.py
 with open("../Project_01_Files/Project_01_Words1.csv", mode="r") as words_file:
     words = words_file.readlines()